-Clark Gable had just about every known lifestyle risk factor for the heart attack that killed him at the young age of 59.
-Best known for his role as Rhett Butler in "Gone with the Wind" (1939), he was the leading man in more than 60 motion pictures and was nominated three times for an Academy Award for Best Actor.
+Clark Gable had just about every known lifestyle risk factor for the heart attack that killed him at the very young age of 59.
+Perhaps best known for his role as Rhett Butler in Gone with the Wind (1939), he was the leading man in more than 60 motion pictures and was nominated three times for an Academy Award for Best Actor.
 He appeared with Joan Crawford in eight films, Myrna Loy in seven, Jean Harlow in six, Lana Turner in four, Norma Shearer and Ava Gardner in three, and Marilyn Monroe in one.
 He was one of Hollywood's best paid actors for 16 years.

-Early Life Gable's mother died when he was seven months old.
-He was dyslexic and quit high school at age 16, worked in an Ohio tire factory and decided to become an actor after seeing the play "The Bird of Paradise".
+Early Life Gable's mother died when he was ten months old, and his chaotic childhood set him up for his self-destructive lifestyle as an adult.
+He was dyslexic, so he failed terribly in school and quit high school at age 16.
+He worked in an Ohio tire factory and decided to become an actor after seeing the play The Bird of Paradise.
 He toured in stock companies, worked in oil fields and sold ties.
-In 1924 he reached Hollywood with the help of a Portland OR theater manager, Josephine Dillon, who coached and later married him.
+In 1924 he reached Hollywood with the help of a Portland, Oregon theater manager, Josephine Dillon, who coached and later married him.

 Before marrying two women 17 and 14 years older than he was, and before he made it in Hollywood, he worked as a stage gigolo for several older actresses.
-He later told the press: "I have been accused of preferring blondes.
+He later told the press, "I have been accused of preferring blondes.
 But I have known some mighty attractive redheads, brunettes, and yes, women with grey hair.
 Age, height, weight haven't anything to do with glamour".

 Five Marriages, Many Lovers Marriage #1: Josephine Dillon (1924-1930) was 17 years older than Gable.
 She paid to have his teeth repaired, supported him financially and managed his early career.